 First you start by making a batter for the chicken – mix corn flour, flour, salt, pepper and one egg to make the better.
 We also add soy sauce and ginger garlic paste to the batter.
 Dip boneless pieces of chicken into it and then deep fry until golden crispy – who needs gold when you can have these golden nuggets of yumminess?
 LOL.

 Although the most popular version is this Chicken Manchurian recipe, there are other variations on this famous indo chinese recipe.
-Other popular variations include recipes such as gobi manchurian which is cauliflower florets dipped into the batter and then deep fried and coated with the manchurian sauce.
-Manchurian is also made with paneer (cottage cheese), fish, prawns or even mutton.
+Other popular variations include recipes such as gobi manchurian which is cauliflower florets dipped into the batter and then deep fried and coated with this iconic sauce.
+It is also made with paneer (cottage cheese), fish, prawns or even mutton.

 I do hope you try this super delicious and easy recipe.
 Not much chopping involved, and that’s exactly the way I like it!